eliasnogueira/3-design-patters-arch-decisions/README.md

 }
 ```

-The Build creation consists of a new class with the same fields, but with the following changes:
+The Builder creation consists of a new class with the same fields, but with the following changes:

 * set methods will return the builder class
 * a `build` method consisting of the main object creation and all the possible restrictions you might add.

-The usage of the Build pattern will bring clarity to the code:
+The usage of the Builder pattern will bring clarity to the code:

 ```java
 class BuilderExample {